 I don’t remember what happened after that because I fell asleep.

-When we call it “anxiety”, we’re victims of it and there’s nothing we can do.
+When we call it “anxiety”, we’re victims of it and we feel as if there’s nothing we can do.
 Anxiety is a static condition – paralyzing and dis-empowering.
 When we call it “fear”, we can take productive action.
 We can identify what it is we’re afraid of and figure out what to do about it.
 Here are the questions I’m going to ask myself for the rest of my life when I am feeling anxiety.

 1. What am I afraid of?